 - Roll over your 401(k) to an individual retirement account (IRA) of your choice

-Cashing Out Your 401(k)
+Cashing out your 401(k)

 When presented with these three options, cashing out seems like the easiest option.
 Whether or not you plan to spend or reinvest your 401(k) money, cashing out seems quick and easy.
-And it is, but it comes with a big, big cost; not only will you pay the 10% early withdrawal penalty, but you’re risking loosing decades of investment returns if you don’t reinvest the funds.
+And it is, but it comes with a big, big cost; not only will you pay the 10 percent early withdrawal penalty, but you’re risking loosing decades of investment returns if you don’t reinvest the funds.

 Now, there are some exceptions to the “don’t cash out your 401(k)” rule.
 If you are laid off, have no emergency savings, and don’t expect to find new work quickly, you might consider cashing in your 401(k) to stay above water while you look for a new job.
 In this case, only withdraw as much as you need from your 401(k) each month.
 That way if you find new work sooner than you expect, you won’t have paid the penalty on withdrawals you won’t need now.